khakhalin/Teaching/Computational_Neuro/computational_neuro_2021.md

 Matrix notation: how does matrix multiplication work mechanistically, and how to think of it (the idea of operators.
 E.g. how would a rotation operator look like?)

+How many parameters does this network have: 3 variables (inputs), projecting to a layer of 3 neurons, projecting to 2 outputs?

 Loss function.
 How to define them?
 For a classifier?
 For a predictor (say, if we want to guess how some signal will behave in the future?
 Or fix broken audio?
 Or interpolate between the frames?)

 How to find weights of a deep network in practice?